-- 18. only for PGWT CM with preceding MPUT and PGWT KP in the KCRPI field (similar to the INIT call): - For a message from a LTERM partner: blanks. - In the job-submitting service with distributed processing: the service ID of the job-receiving service if a message from the job receiver exists. - In the job-receiving service with distributed processing: blanks
+only for PGWT CM with preceding MPUT and PGWT KP (similar to the INIT call):

+- For a message from a LTERM partner: blanks. - In the job-submitting service with distributed processing: the service ID of the job-receiving service if a message from the job receiver exists.

+In the job-receiving service with distributed processing: blanks